 Submit a Tree Works application and find guidance - Planning portal - Works to Trees.

 Note: A council officer may visit the site to assess the tree application.

 See also: Tree Care Information - Find an arborist (please note, not part of Bury Council).

 All trees over 7.5 centimetres in diameter 1.5 metres above the ground are protected (or 10 centimetres if the tree is to help the growth of other trees).
 You will need to give us notice if you intend to carry out works to a tree that is this large to enable us to assess if a Tree Preservation Order should be placed on the tree.

 You can check here if the tree is within a conservation area: Designated conservation areas.

 Location of trees subject to preservation orders

 We have plotted all the tree preservation orders in the area on a map.
-To see them, load up the map and go to "Choose map layers" from the "What would you like to do?" menu.
-Then select "Tree preservation orders".
+To see them, load up the map, link below, accept the terms and conditions and go to the top left corner, choose 'map layers' from the 'what would you like to do?' menu.